karlotness/adrt/docs/reference.core.rst

 lengths until they span the full size of the input.

 The low-level routines here make it possible to observe the progress of these iterations.
-These are generator functions that will yield snapshots of the iterative computation after each step.
+These are :term:`python:generator` functions that will yield snapshots of the iterative computation after each step.
 Their final snapshots are equivalent to the outputs of the basic algorithms in the :mod:`adrt` module.

 .. autofunction:: adrt_iter